Notable Cases

 The tax team’s role in this transaction was to provide detailed advice on the various property tax implications including VAT, SDLT, Construction Industry Scheme and Capital Allowances.
 Freeths tax team also negotiated the tax clauses in both the lease agreement and development agreement, while also reviewing the documents to ensure they did not impact the tax treatment of the transaction.

-Key contacts: Adrian Hackett & Emily Edgar
+Tax advice provided by: Adrian Hackett & Emily Edgar

 Schemes of Reconstruction & Demergers